hl7au/au-fhir-core/input/pagecontent/general-requirements.md

 ##### Must Support - Complex Elements
 Complex elements are composed of primitive and/or other complex elements.
 Elements may have additional rules defined in the profile that also apply, e.g. terminology binding, or invariants.

-If a complex element is labelled as *Must Support*, an:
+If a complex element is labelled as *Must Support*:
 - AU Core Responders **SHALL** correctly populate the element with at least one of the sub-element values.
 - AU Core Requesters **SHALL** accept resources without error if the element is present and containing any valid sub-elements.